SilkAir Flight 185: Investigation and final report

 On 14 December 2000, after three years of investigation, the Indonesian NTSC issued its final report.
-The NTSC chairman overrode the findings of his investigators—that the crash was caused deliberately by pilot input—so that the report stated that the evidence was inconclusive and that the cause of the accident could not be determined.
+The NTSC chairman Oetarjo Diran overrode the findings of his investigators—that the crash was caused deliberately by pilot input—so that the report stated that the evidence was inconclusive and that the cause of the accident could not be determined.

-The US NTSB, which also participated in the investigation, concluded that the evidence was consistent with a deliberate manipulation of the flight controls, most likely by the captain.
+The American NTSB, which also participated in the investigation, concluded that the evidence was consistent with a deliberate manipulation of the flight controls, most likely by the captain.

 In a letter to the NTSC dated 11 December 2000, the NTSB wrote:

-The examination of all of the factual evidence is consistent with the conclusions that: